SaiAkshayy/AIID-NER-and-Relationship-Curation/README.md

 ### Entity Recognition:

 A fine-tuned RoBERTa transformer model was employed for Named Entity Recognition (NER).
 The process entailed tokenizing raw text into manageable units, embedding tokens into high-dimensional semantic spaces, and tagging entities.
-Despite its strengths, the model encountered challenges in identifying abstract entities like "pedestrian" or ambiguous roles, which sometimes led to misclassification.
+Despite its strengths, the model encountered challenges in identifying abstract entities like "pedestrian" or ambiguous roles, which led to misclassification.

 ### Entity Clustering: